gpmd/blinker-theme/README.md

 # Blinker Theme

+> Blinker is a BigCommerce app for linking blog posts with products, categories and brands

-Assets required to integrate Blinker into your theme.
+This repo contains the required assets for integrating Blinker app with your theme.